 As shown in Table 3, the cumulative projects would involve modifications to existing buildings or the renovation/reuse of existing buildings for other uses, with the exception of the 88 Broadway and 735 Davis Street project.
 The cumulative projects would involve changes to existing buildings that could result in impacts on historic buildings; however, the 88 Broadway and 735 Davis Street project and the 940 Battery project are the only two cumulative projects in the Northeast Waterfront Landmark District.
 Therefore, the proposed changes to the other cumulative projects would not combine with the proposed project to result in a cumulative impact to the Northeast Waterfront Landmark District.
 The proposed 88 Broadway and 735 Davis Street project is a surface parking lot.
-Therefore, development on this lot would not result in the direct loss or change to a historic structure and a determination was made that 88 Broadway and 753 Davis Street project would result in the direct loss or change to a historic structure and a determination was made that 88 Broadway and 753 Davis Street project would result in the interior and exterior alterations to create a new fourth floor and fifth floor at the roof level, and also proposes a change of use from warehouse to museum and retail.
+Therefore, development on this lot would not result in the direct loss or change to a historic structure and a determination was made that 88 Broadway and 753 Davis Street would be compatible with the Northeast Waterfront Landmark District.
+Sa As noted in Table 2, the 940 Battery Street project would result in interior and exterior alterations to create a new fourth floor and fifth floor at the roof level, and also proposes a change of use from warehouse to museum and retail.
 The impacts on the potentially historic building at 940 Battery Street54 and it relationship to the Northeast Waterfront Landmark District were determined to be less than significant in the approved Final Mitigated Negative Declaration.
 All cumulative projects within the Northeast Waterfront Landmark District are subject to article 10 of the Planning Code, which requires that all new construction receive a Certificate of Appropriateness from the Historic Preservation Commission.
 As discussed under Impact CR-1, the proposed project's design was found to be compatible with the Northeast Waterfront Landmark District.
 Therefore, the proposed project would not combine with other cumulative projects to result in significant cumulative impacts on the Northeast Waterfront Landmark District.

-53 San Francisco Planning Department, 88 Broadway & 735 Davis Street Final Mitigated Negative Declaration Certificate of Appropriateness Case Report, Case No. 2016-007850COA, April 4, 2018.
+San Francisco Planning Department, 88 Broadway & 735 Davis Street Final Mitigated Negative Declaration Certificate of Appropriateness Case Report, Case No. 2016-007850COA, April 4, 2018.
 Approval motion included HPC determination that that the proposed project would not destroy or damage any contributing elements or impact character-defining features within the Landmark District.